 For brand lovers – registered trademarks:

 Building and maintaining a reputation is essential to being successful in any market.
-That is why trademark´s protection is very important.
-In our Guide to trademark registration in Argentina you will find the answers to basic questions such as: What is a brand?
+That is why trademark protection is very important.
+In our Guide to trademark registration in Argentina, you will find the answers to basic questions such as: What is a brand?
 What kind of signs can be registered as trademarks?
 How long does your protection last?
 What are the requirements to register a trade mark?
 What is the registration procedure like?
-In addition, this case study “Action against Counterfeits” may help you take action in the event that third parties oppose the registration of the trademark.
+In addition, this case study “Trade mark opposition in Argentina” may help you take action in the event that third parties oppose the registration of the trademark.

 Design, register, succeed – Industrial Designs:

 Industrial designs increase the value of a product, making it more attractive and eye-catching for customers, and it can even become the main reason for buying the product.
 For this reason, it is important to protect them.
 The protection of industrial designs covers the aesthetic and ornamental features of products, i.e. their external appearance, not their technical or functional aspects.
 This is therefore a key tool in certain sectors, namely textiles, furniture, toys, and the automotive industry.
 Furthermore, unlike other IP rights, industrial design registration offers faster and cheaper protection for the external appearance of products.
 To learn more advantages and challenges of industrial design registration, take a look at this case study: Cancellation of industrial design

 Copyright protects intellectual works, any scientist, literary, artistic or didactic production is subject to protection.
 Copyrights are automatically acquired by the mere act of creation; no formal registration is needed.
 However, registration of works guarantees greater certainty to the author.
 To know how to act in case of infringement of this right, you can learn from our case study on Copyright infringement in Argentina.